Instructionally Related Activities

 What is an IRA?

 An Instructionally Related Activity (IRA) is an "out-of-class experience" that provides enrichment to students and enhances their learning at Cal Poly.
 Funding for recognized IRAs is provided through student fees.
-All IRA programs/activities are "integrally related" to a formal instructional program and provide "learn-by-doing" opportunities.
+All IRA programs/activities are "integrally related" to a formal instructional program and provide Learn By Doing opportunities.
 For more information and limitations, see Title 5 California Education Code Section 89230.

 General IRA Information